anthedung/holayogabitnami/wp-content/plugins/email-subscribers/readme.txt

 11. Admin page - Delivery Report of emails i.e. email sent, opened, viewed status, viewed date

 == Changelog ==

+= 3.5.17 (19.11.2018) =

+* Update: Now, email subscription limit also check for non admin users.

+= 3.5.16 (14.11.2018) =

+* Fix: spam subscription issue.
+* Fix: Visitors were not able to subscribe.

+= 3.5.15 (25.10.2018) =

+* Fix: Extra field shown for forms on RTL sites

+= 3.5.14 (15.10.2018) =

+* Fix: Improve prevention of spam signups

+= 3.5.13 (05.10.2018) =

+* Fix: “Oops, an unexpected error occurred” while subscribing
+* Update: Added shortcode support in email templates [learn more](https://www.icegram.com/documentation/why-some-shortcodes-are-not-working-in-email-templates)

+= 3.5.12 (28.09.2018) =

+* Fix: Invalid unsubscribe link
+* Update: Use string instead of constant for Text Domain.

+= 3.5.11 (24.09.2018) =

+* Fix: Send test newsletter to "Test" group on update

+= 3.5.10 (17.09.2018) =

+* Fix: Prevent spam signups

+= 3.5.9 (11.09.2018) =

+* Fix: Opt-In Confirmation and Unsubscribe link not working after server migration.

+= 3.5.8 (05.09.2018) =

+* Update: Added "Test Email" functionality to confirm email deliverability.

+= 3.5.7 (30.08.2018) =

+* Fix: Post notification sent to multiple times.
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.5.6 (09.08.2018) =

+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.5.5 (06.08.2018) =

+* Enhancement : Improved onboarding
+* Fix: "Notice: get_currentuserinfo is deprecated"
+* Fix: Import CSV not working if list contains only one record

+= 3.5.4 (23.07.2018) =

+* New: Added option to disable cron email sent to Admin
+* Fix: 'Optimize Table & Delete Records' button not deleting any reports
+* Fix: 'In Queue' notice showing multiple times on Reports tab
+* Update: Sent Report email will be now sent only if sending email immediately
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.5.3 (02.07.2018) =

+* Fix: Notices on Subscribers -> Sync page (Illegal string offset ‘es_registered’ & ‘es_registered_group’)
+* Update: Use of $wpdb->prepare for direct queries to the database
+* Update: Text improvements while creating/editing post notification
+* Update: POT file
+* Localization: Translation for Swedish (sv_SE) language updated (Thanks to Rune Svennelid)
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.5.2 (18.06.2018) =

+* Update: Show list of available keywords based on template type while editing a template
+* Update: Increased 'maxlength' for name and email field in the subscription form
+* Update: Single subscription form for widget, shortcode and php code
+* Update: Added text domain for missing texts
+* Update: POT file
+* Localization: Translation for Polish (pl_PL) language updated (Thanks to Witold)
+* Localization: Translation for German Deutsch (de_DE) language updated (Thanks to Zero & Markus Buschmann)
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.5.1 (23.05.2018) =

+* Update: Privacy Policy page link on Help & Info page
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file
+* Localization: Translation for Lithuanian (lt_LT) language removed
+* Tweak: Notice for admin on Reports page if Cron job is 'In Queue'

+= 3.5.0 (17.05.2018) =

+* New: [GDPR] Provision for consent checkbox in the subscription form [Steps to enable it](https://www.icegram.com/documentation/es-gdpr-how-to-enable-consent-checkbox-in-the-subscription-form/)
+* New: Keyword {{POSTEXCERPT}} for showing Post Excerpt in Post Notification emails
+* Fix: Missing santization in preview template (Thanks to Chris Liu)
+* Update: Doc links in plugin on Help & Info page
+* Update: POT file
+* Localization: Translation for German Deutsch (de_DE) language updated (Thanks to Markus Buschmann)
+* Localization: Translation for Italian (it_IT) language updated (Thanks to Roberto Pavesi)
+* Localization: Translation for Spanish (es_ES) language updated (Thanks to David Bravo)
+* Localization: Translation for Polish (pl_PL) language updated (Thanks to Witold)
+* Localization: Translation for Turkish (tr_TR) language updated (Thanks to Erkan ORUÇ)
+* Localization: Made all translation files up-to-date with latest POT file
+* Localization: Translation for Czech (cs_CZ) language removed

+= 3.4.12 (17.04.2018) =

+* Fix: Some users getting 'Invalid email address' for valid email address during form submission
+* Fix: Empty email field not showing validation errors during form submission
+* Update: Make email field required in the subscribe form
+* Update: Remove extra error notices
+* Update: POT file
+* Localization: Translation for German Deutsch (de_DE) language updated (Thanks to Markus Buschmann)
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.4.11 (05.04.2018) =

+* Fix: Special characters in the post title showing as html entities when using {{POSTTITLE}} keyword [due to `get_the_title($post)`]
+* Fix: 'Oops..
+Unexpected error occurred 0.' in Email Subscribers - Group Selector form when subscriber status is unconfirmed or unsubscribed

+= 3.4.10 (03.04.2018) =

+* New: Improvements in the subscribe form
+* New: Improvements in the form submission process
+* Fix: Prevent spam signups
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file

+= 3.4.9 (27.03.2018) =

+* New: Show Viewed email count from total sent emails in Delivery Reports
+* New: Use `get_the_title($post)` for getting post title to make it extendable
+* New: Inform users that default post notifications are enabled by default
+* Fix: Prevent spam signups
+* Fix: Double header MIME Type and X-Mailer in wp_mail() causing email to bounce in some cases
+* Update: Text improvements in unsubscribe link (New users only)
+* Update: Show upgrade notice for Pro plugin only if Pro plugin is not activated
+* Update: POT file
+* Localization: Translation for Polish (pl_PL) language updated (Thanks to Witold)
+* Localization: Translation for German Deutsch (de_DE) language updated (Thanks to Markus Buschmann)
+* Localization: Made all other translation files up-to-date with latest POT file

+= 3.4.8 (19.01.2018) =

+* Fix: Security vulnerability (Thanks to Dominykas Gelucevicius from [ThreatPress Security](https://profiles.wordpress.org/threatpress))
+* Update: Only site administrator will be able to export list of subscribers
+* Update: POT file
+* Localization: Translation for German (de_DE) language updated (Thanks to Markus Buschmann)
+* Localization: Made all other translation files up-to-date with latest POT file
+* Tweak: Doc link addition for newsletter keywords while creating/updating a template

+= 3.4.7 (16.01.2018) =

+* Fix: Empty email with only unsubscribe links sent to subscribers
+* Fix: Remove usage of rawurlencode() to prevent broken subscribe & unsubscribe links
+* Update: Removed the functionality to subscribe emails with special characters
+* Update: Change in logic for updating subscribers information in subscribers dashboard
+* Update: POT file
+* Localization: Translation for Italian (it_IT) language added (Thanks to  Roberto Pavesi)
+* Localization: Translation for German (de_DE) language updated (Thanks to Markus Buschmann)
+* Localization: Translation for Polish (pl_PL) language updated (Thanks to Witold)
+* Localization: Made all other translation files up-to-date with latest POT file

 = 3.4.6 (19.12.2017) =